-Bandit Gordon frees a group of prisoners, forcing them to join his gang or die.
+Bandit Gordo frees a group of prisoners, forcing them to join his gang or die.
 Arizona Colt, declining to do either, heads for Blackstone City where Gordon is planning a robbery.
 When one ...
 See full summary »

 After three years of heavy physical labor in a hellish prison in the desert, the former Sheriff Ted Barnett escapes.
 Barnett was framed by three men and wrongly convicted to thirty years hard labor for the murder of his father.
 He looks for those that had accused him, seeking revenge.Written by

 3 of 3 people found this review helpful.